Kenya in close presidential election amid prayers for peace | Politics

 Hundreds of voters lined up hours ahead of polls opening in some locations, often after being summoned by volunteers' early morning whistles.

-Voting started late in some areas, and difficulties were reported at times with the electronic voting system that failed to identify one candidate for deputy president, Rigathi Gachagua.
+Voting started late in some areas, and difficulties were reported at times with the electronic voting system that at first failed to identify one candidate for deputy president Rigathi Gachagua.

 The top candidates are Raila Odinga, a democracy campaigner who has vied for the presidency for a quarter-century, and 55-year-old Deputy President William Ruto, who has stressed his journey from a humble childhood to appeal to millions of struggling Kenyans long accustomed to political dynasties.